Climate change mitigation: National policies

 Although China is the leading producer of emissions in the world with the U.S. second, per capita the U.S. leads China by a fair margin (data from 2017).

-Climate change mitigation policies can have a large and complex impact on the socio-economic status of individuals and countries This can be both positive and negative.
+Climate change mitigation policies can have a large and complex impact on the socio-economic status of individuals and countries.
+This can be both positive and negative.
 It is important to design policies well and make them inclusive.
 Otherwise climate change mitigation measures can impose higher financial costs on poor households.
+Current climate policies contribute to some changes but remain far from accelerating low-carbon transitions beyond historical trends and to levels consistent with Paris climate targets, and would still result in global warming of about 2.7 °C by 2100.

-An evaluation was conducted on 1,500 climate policy interventions made between 1998 and 2022.
+In order to identify relatively more effective policies, an evaluation was conducted on 1,500 climate policy interventions made between 1998 and 2022.
 The interventions took place in 41 countries and across 6 continents, which together contributed 81% of the world's total emissions as of 2019.
 The evaluation found 63 successful interventions that resulted in significant emission reductions; the total release averted by these interventions was between 0.6 and 1.8 billion metric tonnes.
 The study focused on interventions with at least 4.5% emission reductions, but the researchers noted that meeting the reductions required by the Paris Agreement would require 23 billion metric tonnes per year.
 Generally, carbon pricing was found to be most effective in developed countries, while regulation was most effective in the developing countries.
 Complementary policy mixes benefited from synergies, and were mostly found to be more effective interventions than the implementation of isolated policies.

 The OECD recognise 48 distinct climate mitigation policies suitable for implementation at national level.
 Broadly, these can be categorised into three types: market based instruments, non market based instruments and other policies.